-Signup times for each sport and division will be posted online in the weeks leading up to the signup week.
-Captains are encouraged to create an online account prior to signups so as to expedite the process come signups.
+Signup times for each sport and division will be posted online in the weeks leading up to the official Signup Week.
+Captains are encouraged to create an online account prior to signups to expedite the process.
 (Assistance with creating an account can be given at the IM Sports desk located at the Burr center cardio room.
 At the designated time for signups, team captains should go to the imleauges.com